espocrm/documentation/docs/administration/web-to-lead.md

 ## Lead capture

-By utilizing the Lead Capture feature, an administrator can create an entry point for capturing leads through API.
-Follow Administration > Lead Capture to create the entry point.
+By utilizing the Lead Capture feature, an administrator can create an entry point for capturing leads through API or web forms.
+Follow Administration > Lead Capture to create a Lead Capture record.

 Parameters: